Critical transition in fast-rotating turbulence within highly elongated domains: Results from direct numerical simulations

 In figure \ref{fig:2Ddspec} we also show the 2-D energy dissipation spectra for the same cases as in figure \ref{fig:2Dspec}.
 The dissipation spectra demonstrate the well-resolvedness of the simulations: the maximum dissipation is within the simulation domain and not at the maximum wavenumbers (in the parallel or perpendicular direction).
 It is worth noting that most of the dissipation is occurring at large $k_\perp$ and not at large $k_\parallel$.
 The artificial hyper-viscosity used for the parallel wavenumbers in the simulations thus plays a minor role in dissipating energy.
-This is reassuring because in the asymptotic expansion (eqs. \ref{eq:red_vert_mom},\ref{eq:red_vert_vort}) only the perpendicular wavenumbers participate in the dissipation.
-It is also worth noting that for case $(b)$ ($\lambda=0.0279$) a higher resolution in the parallel direction was required than for case (d) ($\lambda=0.155$).
-This is because the small-$\lambda$ flows are more efficient at generating small scales in the parallel direction, while such generation is suppressed in large-$\lambda$ flows by rotation.
+This is important because in the asymptotic expansion (eqs. \ref{eq:red_vert_mom},\ref{eq:red_vert_vort}), only the perpendicular wavenumbers participate in the dissipation.